The Author Conservatory

 Participate in our “AuthorCon” Book Fair

-Our first-ever “AuthorCon” is the perfect opportunity to see AC students’ books and business on display.
-Here’s what you can expect to see!
+Our book fair is the perfect opportunity to see AC students’ books and business on display.

-PLUS: Hear from Anthology authors and staff about their experiences and behind-the-scenes secrets in our Anthology Showcase.
-Throughout the evening in the meeting hall, you can expect panels, interviews, and readings from students who wrote the stories and the staff who helped along the way!
+PLUS: Hear from Anthology authors about their experiences and behind-the-scenes secrets in our Anthology Showcase.
+Throughout the evening, you can expect panels, interviews, and readings from students who wrote the stories and the staff who helped along the way!

 Want to showcase your book or business?